rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ---
-title: Types Enthusiast's Notes on TypeScript
+title: Types Enthusiast's Notes on Using TypeScript in Anger
 author: Robert Peszek
 lastmodified: Jul 04, 2021
 featured: true
-summary: TODO
+summary:  Long post or a tiny book about advanced types in TypeScript
 toc: true
 tags: TypeScript
 codestyle: ts
 ---
+**Subtitle: _A long post or a tiny book about advanced types in TypeScript_**

 This is a TypeScript post from a programmer who loves types and uses them a lot.